 Apart from the Sun, which star is the largest and most massive planet in our solar system?
 It may not be obvious, but Jupiter is the king of the planets in the night sky.
-The smallest planet is Mercury.
+Mercury is not the hottest planet

 Jupiter, the largest planet in the solar system